 c.
 If showing income below the prescribed in section 44AE/BB/BBB (Specified Business for Specified Assessee)

-If 44AE/BB/BBB applicable to Assessee then the provisions of section 44AB (c) requires such an assessee to get his accounts audited irrespective of the fact that his turnover has not exceeded the prescribed limit.
+If 44AE/BB/BBB applicable to Assessee then the provisions of section 44AB (c) requires such an assessee to get his accounts audited if he has claimed his income to be lower than the profits or gains so deemed to be the profits and gains of his business, as the case may be, in any previous year.

 d.
-If showing income below the prescribed in section 44AD (Any Business for Specified Assessee) and Total Income Exceeds Basic exemption limit
+If showing income below the prescribed in section 44ADA (Any Business for Specified Assessee) and Total Income Exceeds Basic exemption limit

 Non Eligible Business/ Profession